 The insurance sector is assisting the operation of government policy.
-As a significant holder of interestbearing assets, the insurance sector is helping at the margin in delivering the RBA objective of keeping interest rates at low levels.
+As a significant holder of interest-bearing assets, the insurance sector is helping at the margin in delivering the RBA objective of keeping interest rates at low levels.
 Spending on disaster mitigation, an essential component of improving insurance affordability, fits neatly with the government use of infrastructure spending as an economic stimulus tool.
 Provision of mortgage insurance helps the housing sector to contribute to the recovery.

 The role of insurance spreads beyond conventional policy settings.
-Vaccine take-up, for example, is critical to the recovery.
-The insurance sector can play a role in building trust for both recipients and medical professionals.
+Vaccine take-up, for example, is critical to the recovery and the insurance sector is playing a role in building trust for both recipients and medical professionals.